 By default, the DHCP service doesn't start if it detects the presence of another DHCP server on the network.
-If this option is checked, the DHCP server won't check for the presence of another server before starting.
+If this option is checked, the DHCP server won't check for another server before start.

 Ipv4-Netmask:

 This option override the default netmask value sent to DHCP clients.